AmpliconSuite/AmpliconClassifier/README.md

 - `--report_comlexity`: Report a measurement of the amplicon's 'complexity' score, which represents a measurement of the complexity of the AA breakpoint graph decomposition.
 - `--verbose_classification`: Output verbose information in the `amplicon_classification_profiles.tsv` file, and create `edge_classification_profiles.tsv`.
 Useful for debugging.
 - `--force`: Disable No amp/Invalid class, if possible.
 Use only when extremely large CN seeds were used in AA amplicon generation.
-- `--plotStyle [noplot, individual]`: Produce a radar-style plot of classification strenghts.
+- `--plotstyle [noplot, individual]`: Produce a radar-style plot of classification strengths.
 Default `noplot`.
 - `--annotate_cycles_file`: Write a new cycles file for each amplicon analyzed with the paths annotated by how the path conforms and some other useful properties.
 - `--decomposition_strictness`: Value between 0 and 1 reflecting how strictly to filter low CN decompositions (default = 0.1).
 Higher values filter more of the low-weight decompositions.
+- `--no_LC_filter`: Set this to turn off filtering low-complexity & poor mappability genome region paths & cycles.

 ### 5. Other utilities: